Lattice-Driven Electronic Structure Reconstruction in the Commensurate CDW Phase of 1T-Ta$S_2$

-\textit{Discussions}-~One possible explanation for the primary goal of this chirality may be given by the superlattice reconstruction.
-One symmetry \textit{k-point} ($\Gamma$) is present in the first Brillouin zone (BZ) represented by an effective wave vector in case of normal undistorted unit cell.
-Similarly, the CCDW distorted phase takes additional two cases of symmetry \textit{k-points}, showing perfect reduction in the BZ wave vectors.
-This proper reduction in BZ wave vectors are framed as dashed smaller hexagons of black coloured for reduced BZ of distorted CCDW phase and solid big hexagon of red coloured as BZ of undistorted normal phase, having 13.$9^0$ rotation between normal and CCDW phase BZ (shown in the \textit{inset} of Figure \ref{fig-1}).
-Moreover, elliptical Fermi surface pockets are marked in normal phase to understand the nesting and rotational directions of the reconstructed CCDW phase.
-Our first principle simulation result is consistent with photoemission matrix elements data, where one Ta-\textit{5d} band crosses the Fermi level ($E_F$), forming 06 oval-type packets surrounding the BZ boundaries.
+Moreover, elliptical Fermi surface pockets are marked in normal phase to illustrate the symmetry and evolution of the Fermi surface upon reconstruction.
+Our first-principles simulation result is consistent where one Ta-\textit{5d} band crosses the Fermi level ($E_F$), forming six oval-like pockets near the Brillouin zone boundaries.
 Meanwhile, the CDW potential retains the BZ in the CCDW phase and the Fermi surface reconstructs into multiple reduced spots with ($\sqrt{13}$×$\sqrt{13}$)R13.$9^0$ periodicity.
-Thus, the three types of BZ points may be responsible for the possible polarization directions \cite{Wang2020,acs.nanolett.1c04990,PhysRevB.96.125138}.
+Thus, these reconstructed Brillouin zone features reflect the symmetry reduction associated with the CCDW phase and may influence anisotropic electronic responses \cite{Wang2020,acs.nanolett.1c04990,PhysRevB.96.125138}.

 We can notice that Ta atoms are distorted towards the central Ta atoms of the SOD cluster (Figure 2).
 We find the a-b and a-c interatomic distances that compressed by 4.7$\%$ (4.5$\%$ expt. value) and 3.2$\%$ (2.9$\%$ expt. value), respectively which is in close agreement with experimental report \cite{PhysRevB.56.13757}.
-Mostly, the Ta atoms distort in-plane direction, so S atoms displace towards out-plane direction (Figure 1, bottom right panel) due to the Ta interatomic compression.
-Figure \ref{figure-3} shows the band structure of CCDW phase that is different from the bulk phase.
+Mostly, the Ta atoms distort in-plane direction, so S atoms displace towards out-of-plane direction (Figure 1, bottom right panel) due to the Ta interatomic compression.
+Figure \ref{fig-s3} shows the band structure of CCDW phase that is different from the bulk phase.
 Here, an \textit{in-plane} band gap opens at the Fermi level, which is the most noticeable fact.
 Here, Ta \textit{d-bands} form strongly localized bands up to -1.0 eV the valence band below Fermi level.
 It is observed that the uppermost p-bands are localized near to -1.48 eV, which is in agreement with experiment \cite{Manzke_1989,PhysRevB.89.155137}.
-This supports the projected density of states and electronically driven instability via Fermi surface nesting in the bulk CCDW phase.
+This supports the presence of a lattice-driven electronic reconstruction in the CCDW phase, consistent with a phonon-softening-driven instability.